OP-TED/ted-xml-data-converter/README.md

 Feedback on this converter is welcome.
 Please address questions, comments and bug reports using [Github Discussions](https://github.com/OP-TED/ted-xml-data-converter/discussions).

-## What's next?
+## Current status
-Work on conversion of the remaining Contract Notice TED XML forms (F05, F12, F21, F22, F23 and F24) is ongoing.
+All Contract Notice TED XML forms (F02, F05, F12, F21, F22, F23 and F24) are supported.
+See [usage-information.md](usage-information.md) for more details.

 Work will begin on Contract Award notice forms in the near future.